MicrosoftDocs/ai-builder/ai-builder-docs/manage-model.md

 If you are satisfied with your model, you can [publish your model](publish-model.md) to make it available.
 Similarly, because you can only have  two trained versions available at a time, you can publish a version if you do not want it to be overwritten by a new version.

-For more information about the nuances of improving your model performance, see the message underneath your performance score.
+For more information about the nuances of improving your model performance, see the message underneath your accuracy score.

 ## Retrain and republish existing models